 Pink Oyster Grow Block

-Grow blocks are marked "Sold Out" when they are out of season or when we currently have none to spare.
-Our priority is producing fresh mushrooms so we only sell our excess blocks.
+Grow blocks are marked "Sold Out" when they are out of season or when we currently have none to spare as we only sell our excess blocks.
 Please contact us if you'd like to know when a particular species is available.

 NOTE: Pink Oyster is a warm-weather species which is only available seasonally.
 It is a very easy mushroom to grow but it is sensitive to the cold and it is the only one of our grow blocks that CANNOT be stored in the fridge to delay opening.
 Pink Oyster blocks are best opened as soon as you receive them but storing for up to a week at room temperature will not cause major issues.

-We use these blocks to grow all the mushrooms on our farm and they are much larger than most other grow kits, weighing around 5kg for huge commercial yields.
-We blend our all-natural substrate using W.A.
-Eucalyptus, barley and rain water for giant harvests of nutrient-dense mushrooms.
-They simply require light misting with a spray bottle of water 2-3 times per day.
-They like a bit of ambient light and humidity so usually the best spot in the home is a bathroom which is used for showers.
+We use these blocks to grow all the mushrooms on our farm.
+They are much larger than most other grow kits, weighing over 5kg for huge commercial yields.
+We blend our all-natural substrates using W.A.
+Eucalyptus sawdust, local grains and rain water.
+They simply require light misting with a spray bottle of water twice per day for giant harvests of nutrient-dense mushrooms.

 You can optionally purchase a $7 fine mist spray bottle and a $3 humidity bag with your block but these are not essential.
 For even better results, you can make what's known as a Shotgun Fruiting Chamber (SGFC) using a plastic tub and perlite - search "How to make a Shotgun Fruiting Chamber".